DIY Sunglass Repairs

 DIY Frame Adjustments

-To tighten your sunglasses, determine if you have phillips or standard screws.
+To tighten your sunglasses, determine if you have phillips heads or standard screws.
 It's important to get proper screwdrivers and having a few quality screwdrivers around the house will pay for themselves over time.
-I would spend the $10-$15 over buying the cheap ones.
-They don't work well and frequently strip screws.

-Once both arms are adjusted I would suggest a coating on the screw head and screw bottom (if exposed) with clear nail polish.
+Once both arms are adjusted coat the screw head and screw bottom (if exposed) with clear nail polish.
+This will help to protect it.

 Plastic and Metal Frame Adjustments